mufaizz/FAIZ-AI/README.md

 - FAIZ-AI performs parallel searches across configured protocols.
 - Candidates are embedded and ranked by semantic similarity to your query.
 - Top results are printed and saved to `faiz_results.json`.
-- If VirusTotal is configured, file hashes will be checked and flagged.

 ---